LibreCAD/docs/getstart/configure.rst

     :alt: LibreCAD Welcome

-LibreCAD then starts wit hits default configuration and is ready use.
+LibreCAD then starts with its default configuration and is ready use.

 .. figure:: /images/LC_default_annotated.png
     :width: 1280px